mblazejczyk/Better-serial-number-protection-for-unity/README.md

 # Better serial number protection for unity
- This is better, more secure and simpler version of Serial code protection
+ This is better, more secure and simpler version of Better serial code protection